Back to Blog

 Common Dofollow Link Myths

-• Myth: “Nofollow is worthless.”
-Truth: nofollow links still bring referral traffic and exposure.
+• Myth: "Nofollow is worthless."
+Truth: nofollow links still bring referral traffic and brand exposure.
+Google may also choose to count them in some cases.

-• Myth: “All dofollow links are good.”
-Truth: spammy dofollow backlinks can trigger penalties.
+• Myth: "All dofollow links are good."
+Truth: spammy dofollow backlinks from low-quality or irrelevant sites can trigger penalties and do more harm than good.

-• Myth: “Every link should be dofollow.”
-Truth: a natural mix of dofollow and nofollow looks safer.
+• Myth: "Every link should be dofollow."
+Truth: a natural mix of dofollow and nofollow looks safer to Google.
+Sites that have 100% dofollow profiles often get flagged.

 FAQ on Dofollow Links